vovapolu/ensime.github.io/build_tools/sbt.md

 Create the `.ensime` file by starting `sbt` (in the terminal or your editor's `sbt` mode) and run the `ensimeConfig` command.

 If you are unable to install the plugin due to your firewall restrictions, copy the `EnsimePlugin.scala` into your `project` directory and make sure you have `scalariform` and `scalap` on your project definition's classpath.

-### Unstable

-If you are using the developer version of ensime, you must use the most recent version of `sbt-ensime`: currently `1.9.0`.

 ## Learn to use SBT